|2012 Police Suicide Study

 A copy of this study can be obtained from the International Journal of Emergency Mental Health.

 The NSOPS study was repeated in 2009 in order to verify the results and methodology

 used.
 All variables, adjustments and error factors were applied in the same manner.

-shift “upwards” from the previous year (age group 35 – 39).
-There was a similar shift up in the years of
+“upwards” from the previous year (age group 35 – 39).
+There was a similar shift up in the years of service,

-with any degree of certainty, the number of police suicides taking place in the United States.
-NSOPS did not, by any means,
+any degree of certainty, the number of police suicides taking place in the United States.
+NSOPS did not, by any means, provide

-provide an "exact" answer.
-Law enforcement agencies continue, in particular, to frustrate research and program development
+an "exact" answer.
+Law enforcement agencies continue, in particular, to frustrate research and program development by refusing

 |CLICK TO VISIT OUR WEBSITE